opencultureagency/Open-Learning-Guide/text/content.md

 **Up-Cycling?** Also known as ‘creative reuse’, the process of transforming by-products, waste materials, useless and/or unwanted products into new materials or products of better quality or for better environmental value.

-**UX?** User Experience ... refers to practical, experiential, and meaningful aspects of human–computer interaction.
+**UX** User Experience ... refers to practical, experiential, and meaningful aspects of human–computer interaction.
 A 'good' UX indicates a technology that works well and is useful for the people it is intended to serve.

+**Wiki** - a website or database develobed collaboratively by a community of users, allowing any user to add, edit, revise and delete content.

 **Wikipedia?** Collaborative global open encyclopaedia and knowledge resource.